remix-run/react-router/docs/how-to/spa.md

 ## 1. Disable Server Rendering

-Server rendering and enabled by default.
+Server rendering is enabled by default.
 Set the ssr flag to false in `react-router.config.ts` to disable it.

 ```ts filename=react-router.config.ts lines=[4]
 import { type Config } from "@react-router/dev/config";